Easy Bible Trivia Questions and Answers: What Judaism, Christianity & Islam Say

 FAQs

-Because 2 Timothy 3:16 teaches that 'all scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness' 2 Timothy 3:16.
-Knowing scripture is seen as spiritually essential, not just academically interesting.
-Jesus himself rebuked people for not knowing the scriptures Mark 12:24, which gives trivia and memorization a direct theological justification in Christian practice.
+Paul writes in 2 Timothy 3:16 that "all scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness" 2 Timothy 3:16.
+This is the classic Christian basis for why scriptural knowledge — including what trivia tests — actually matters theologically.

 0 Community answers